 Giving information to the industry

-Sandra is plugged into the industry in our regions, giving growers the chance to get information and practical experience.
+Sandra is plugged into the Australian wine industry research in our regions, giving growers the chance to get information and practical experience.

 “We deliver workshops to industry, the growers in the field.
 We’ll talk to them about the issue and how to manage it.
 Then we’ll take the growers out to a vineyard, to a site where we know there’s a problem, and do hands-on workshops around what to look for and how to manage the problem.”